pachyderm/docs/content/2.2.x/deploy-manage/deploy/console.md

 Follow the deployment instructions in our [Local Installation](../../../getting-started/local-installation/#deploy-pachyderm) page.
 You are all set!

-!!!
-Note
+{{% notice note %}}

 - **Pachyderm local deployment comes with Console by default**.
 To prevent Console from being installed, pass the following parameter to your helm install one line command `--set console.enabled=false`.
 - Console CE does not require any authentication.
+{{% /notice %}}

 ### Deploy In The Cloud